Guide: Talking to Your Doctor About Insulin for Type 2 Diabetes

 If you believe you’re experiencing frequent or severe low blood sugars, check your blood sugar, treat the low with fast-acting carbohydrates or emergency glucagon or call 911—and reach out to your healthcare team immediately to discuss your overall insulin regimen.

-Educational content related to type 2 diabetes is made possible with support from Lilly Diabetes.
+Educational content related to type 2 diabetes is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
 Beyond Type 2 maintains full editorial control of all content published on our platforms.